-Add in the flour, baking powder and cinnamon to the butter and sugar mix.
+Add in the flour, baking powder and cinnamon to the butter and sugar mixture.

 Add in the beaten egg, and finally the mashed banana.
-You’re now ready to transfer it to the loaf tin before putting it in the preheated oven.
+Stir it, making sure it is well blended.
+You’re now ready to transfer it to the greased loaf tin before putting it in the preheated oven ready to be baked.

-At the end of the suggested cooking time use a skewer or sharp knife to insert into the centre of the banana bread.
+At the end of the suggested cooking time use a skewer or sharp knife to insert into the centre of the loaf.
 If it comes out clean it’s ready.

 Make sure you are not using too much banana, sometimes, if you are using larger bananas, the extra will throw out the ratio of the ingredients and leave it with a wetter texture on the inside.

 If you feel you are using the right amount of banana, it could be that you need to cook it for longer.

 You should cook it for longer but without burning/over cooking the outside.
 Try covering the loaf pan with some foil and cooking it for a further 10 minutes.

 If by some miracle you have some leftover to store, you will want to try and prevent it from drying out.
 If you store it in an airtight container it will last for a few days – don’t put it in a fridge or you will dry it out.

 Yes, you can freeze banana bread for up to 2 months.